alejandro3899/alejandro3899/README.md

 </p>

 <h3 align='center' style='margin: 16px 4px;'>
-    <a href='https://utkarshpathrabe.website/'>My Portfolio Website</a>
+    <a href='https://alejandro-nicolas-ruiz-portfolio.netlify.app/'>My Portfolio Website</a>
 </h3>

 <h3 align="justify">
-    I currently hold the esteemed position of Senior System Software Engineer at NVIDIA Graphics Pvt.
-Ltd, based in Pune, India.
  My professional journey has been marked by significant roles at prominent organizations.
 I previously served as a Senior Associate Software Engineer at J P Morgan Chase & Co. in Bengaluru, where I contributed to impactful projects.
 I also had the privilege of interning at J P Morgan Chase & Co. in Mumbai, further expanding my experience within the organization.<br /><br />
     During my growth-oriented journey, I gained valuable insights as a Data Analyst Summer Intern at InfoCepts Technologies Pvt.
 Ltd. in Nagpur, where I honed my analytical skills.
 My journey also included a Summer Internship at CMC Ltd. in Mumbai, which provided me with hands-on exposure to the industry.<br /><br />
     I am a proud alumnus of BITS Pilani, Rajasthan, India, where I pursued a B.E.
 (Hons) in Computer Science.
 My academic journey culminated in an impressive 9.33 CGPA, underscoring my dedication to excellence in education.<br /><br />
     Beyond my professional and academic endeavors, I am an enthusiast of competitive coding.
 Tackling intricate problems not only stimulates my intellect but also fortifies my problem-solving abilities.
 My curiosity about emerging technologies is unceasing, motivating me to delve into new realms of innovation and knowledge.<br /><br />